pnuu/fmiopendata/wfs.md

 ## Buoy Water Temperature Monthly Statistical Values

 Monthly water temperature average, minimum and maximum from buoys.
 By default, the data is returned from last 12 months.
-The data is returned in multi point coverage format.
+The data is returned in time value pair format.

 * Query ID: `fmi::observations::wave::monthly::timevaluepair`
 * Available arguments: